Thursday, 14 March 2019

 She added that assuming any debt, including taking on a personal loan, can affect your debt-to-income ratio.
 So if you plan on shopping for your own loans or credit in the near future, co-signing a loan with someone else might not be in your best financial interest.

-Before taking out a loan or agreeing to be a co-signer, it's smart to check with a trusted financial adviser to see what's best for your situation.
+Before taking out a loan or agreeing to be a co-signer, it's smart to check with a trusted financial advisor to see what's best for your situation.

 The content provided is for informational purposes only.
 Neither BBVA Compass, nor any of its affiliates, is providing legal, tax, or investment advice.
 You should consult your legal, tax, or financial advisor about your personal situation.
 Opinions expressed are those of the author(s) and do not necessarily represent the opinions of BBVA Compass or any of its affiliates.